syncfusion-content/wpf-docs/wpf/PropertyGrid/Attribute-support.md

 {% endtabs %}

-The following illustrates how the proeprties are grouped based on Category value,
+The following illustrates how the properties are grouped based on Category value,

 ![Properties are grouped based on the value specified in the Category attribute](Attribute-Support-Images\Category-Attribute.png)

 ## DisplayName Attribute

-Based on the name specified in the DisplayName attribute, proeprties will be displayed in the PropertyGrid.
+Based on the name specified in the DisplayName attribute, properties will be displayed in the PropertyGrid.
 Here, the property `ID` and `DOB` will be displayed as `Employee ID` and `Date of Birth` respectively.

 {% tabs %}